AlekseyFedorovich/ADXL345_spi_micropython/readme.md

 SCL/SCLK          | vspi scl (D18)
 SDO/ALT ADDRESS   | vspi miso (D19)
 SDA/SDI/SDO       | vspi mosi (D23)

+## RAM and MemoryErrors
+Consider that at high sampling rates the MCU collects 3_axes x sampling_rate samples per second.
+This may result in ending the available RAM of MCUs very quickly: set your acquisition time accordingly and clear data arrays when you are done with them.

 ## Examples
 ``` python